ebi-gene-expression-group/bulk-recalculations/README.md

 - RNA-Seq differential analysis
 - Proteomics baseline analysis
 - Proteomics differential analysis
-- Cell type proportion predictions for RNA-Seq baseline and differential analysis

 A recalculations run requires that reprocess has been performed a priori, and it is currently not available for proteomics experiments.
 Recalculations are the operations that need to happen on load or after an E!
 Update, and generate a subset of the outputs produced during (re)processing.